ParisNeo/pipmaster/README.md

 Always verify the correct module and package names for the libraries you're working with to ensure proper functionality.

-This note explains the difference between the module name and package name, provides a clear example, and advises users to verify the correct names for the libraries they're using.
-It should help prevent confusion and ensure that users of pipmaster use the correct names for both checking installation status and installing packages.

 ### 📚 Documentation